Busso00/git_GitHub_CLI/git.md

    git commit -m "message that specify your changes"
 ```

+# Git workflow

+NOTE: switch and checkout are similar but checkout is suggested when allowed since can handle revert to old commit.
+Next section is for command interactions with remote origin.

 ## Pull
 Pull from BRANCH_NAME and merge into current local branch:
 ```sh